conradRz/readAloudSubtitlesFirefoxExtension/readme.md

 ## Google Translate Voices and Firefox Compatibility

-Please note that the Firefox version of the extension does not include Google Translate voices.
-I might decide to spend hours to implement it on Firefox, in future, although that's not guranteed.
+~~I might decide to spend hours to implement it on Firefox, in future, although that's not guranteed.~~ Please note that the Firefox version of the extension includes Google Translate voices unofficially (they restrict them to Google products..., accessing them programmatically is a work around...
+I have spent a lot of time implementing just that subfunctionality.
-**Google Translate voices work on Chrome browser wersion of this extension.**
+**Google Translate voices work with normal API call, on Chrome browser wersion of this extension.**

 ---